MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

         <span>
 ```

-3. Place the mouse cursor at the end of the code, press Enter, and then type the following code.
+4. Place the mouse cursor at the end of the code, press Enter, and then type the following code.
 ```cs
     @Html.ActionLink("Employees", "Index", "Person")
 ```

-4. On the Solution Explorer pane of the **HTMLHelpersExample - Microsoft Visual Studio** window, under the **Controllers**, click **PersonController.cs**.
+5. On the Solution Explorer pane of the **HTMLHelpersExample - Microsoft Visual Studio** window, under **Controllers**, click **PersonController.cs**.

-5. Inside the **PersonController.cs** code window, locate the following code.
+6. In the **PersonController.cs** code window, locate the following code.
 ```cs
     public IActionResult Index()
     {
 ```

-6. Place the mouse cursor at the end of the code, press Enter, and then type the following code.
+7. Place the mouse cursor at the end of the code, press Enter, and then type the following code.
 ```cs
     ViewBag.PersonNames = new string[] { "Michael", "Sarah", "Logan", "Elena", "Nathan" };
 ```

-7. On the Solution Explorer pane of the **HTMLHelpersExample - Microsoft Visual Studio** window, under **Views**, expand **Person**, and then click **Index.cshtml**.
+8. In the Solution Explorer pane of the **HTMLHelpersExample - Microsoft Visual Studio** window, under **Views**, expand **Person**, and then click **Index.cshtml**.

-8. In the **Index.cshtml** code window, locate the following code.
+9. In the **Index.cshtml** code window, locate the following code.
 ```cs
     <p>Please select an employee from the list:</p>
 ```

-9. Place the mouse cursor at the end of the code, press Enter, and then type the following code.
+10. Place the mouse cursor at the end of the code, press Enter, and then type the following code.
 ```cs
     @foreach (string currentName in ViewBag.PersonNames)
     {